 Lake Isabella Campgrounds:

 Pioneer Point Campground is within walking distance of Lake Isabella and French Gulch Marina.
-There are 73 year round campsites with some of them offering lake views.
+Featuring 73 year-round campsites with some of them offering lake views.
 Reservations must be made at least one day in advance and are assigned during check-in.
 The town of Lake Isabella. is only a short drive from this campground.